Open Bible Data Home About News OET Key

 עֹבֵ֣ד אַ֭דְמָתוֹ

-tilling_of land,his
+tilling_of land_of,his

 This phrase refers to a farmer who plants, cultivates, and harvests crops on his ground.
 If it would be helpful in your language, you could state this explicitly or you could use a general expression for working hard.
-Alternate translation: “a farmer who cultivates his land” or “someone who works hard at their job”
+Alternate translation: “a farmer who cultivates his land” or “someone who works hard at his job”

 Note 3 topic: figures-of-speech / gendernotations